patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - Is the data table in postgres database as a target created correctly?
     - empty table with the right schema?

-Get into command-line or bash of container we specified.
+Getting into terminal of the container we specified by:
 ```bash
 docker exec -it <container-name-or-id> bash
 ```

-Note: Get container's name or id from `docker-compose.yml` or from `docker ps` command.
+*Note: You can get container's name or id from `docker-compose.yml` or from `docker ps` command.*

 At this step, we can check if csv file we meant to execute in Dockerfile is executed successfully by:
 ```bash